divyabm02/Heart_disease_Prediction/README.md

 ### **Problem statement**

-To predict whether a person has a risk of getting heart disease in next 10 years
+To predict whether a person has a risk of getting heart disease in the next 10 years

 ### **Data Description**
 - Data is taken from kaggle.